 Maya is recognized as a Southern California Super Lawyer and is a member of the American Bar Association and the Family Law Sections of the Los Angeles County and San Fernando Valley Bar Associations.
 Maya served on the editorial board of Los Angeles Lawyer magazine.

 As part of her commitment to the community and legal profession, Maya has participated in pro bono work with the nonprofits Vincent Family Law Center, Harriett Buhai Center for Family Law and Haven House, Inc. She also supports the Los Angeles Jewish Home for the Aging and Jewish National Fund.
-Maya, a graduate of the University of West Los Angeles School of Law and Brooklyn College in New York, advises clients with family law needs throughout Los Angeles County and Ventura County from her office in Calabasas, California.
+Maya, a graduate of the University of West Los Angeles School of Law and Brooklyn College in New York, advises clients with family law needs throughout Los Angeles County, Ventura County, and Santa Barbara County, with offices in Calabasas, California and Santa Barbara, California.

 Supreme Court of California, 2000

 U.S. District Court Central District of California, 2000

 University of West Los Angeles School of Law, Inglewood, CaliforniaJ.D. – May, 1999

 Los Angeles Valley College, Paralegal Program, Family Law Instructor,

 May 1, 2006 – January 1, 2009

 Recognized by Los Angeles Magazine as a Top Woman SuperLawyer, 2014 – 2017